narrowspark/http-emitter/.github/ISSUE_TEMPLATE/Documentation_issue.md

 ---
 name: 📚 Documentation Issue
-about: Anything related to Narrowspark Http Emitter package documentation
+about: Anything related to package documentation

 ---